reid41/QA-Pilot/README.md

 * Store the chat history
 * Easy to set the configuration
 * Multiple chat sessions
-* Search the source documents
+* Locate the session quicly with search function
 * Integrate with `codegraph` to view the python file
 * Support the different LLM models
     * ollama